jason-zavala/bookManagement/README.md

   {
     "collection_id": "5678",
     "name": "Dune",
-    "description": "The collected sayings of Muad'Dib (by the Princess Irulan)."
+    "description": "The collected sayings of MuadDib (by the Princess Irulan)."
   },
   ...
 ]